 where $Y^Z_{{k_c},{k_d},m_A m_B}$ is the yield for the $n_A,n_B$ photon number state (here instead of using the notation $Y_{m_Am_B}$, in the following Appendices we use the more detailed notation from Ref. \cite{simpleTFQKD} and include the basis $Z$ and detection event $k_c,k_d$ information), and the coefficients for cat states are:

-In practice, instead of using real cat states, in the Z testing basis, Alice and Bob prepare phase-randomized WCP states in various intensity settings, which can be used to construct a linear program and solve for $n_A,n_B$-photon yields $Y^Z_{{k_c},{k_d},n_A n_B}$ that is used above to calculate the phase error rate.
+In practice, instead of using real cat states, in the Z testing basis, Alice and Bob prepare phase-randomized WCP states in various intensity settings, which can be used to construct a linear program to solve for $n_A,n_B$-photon yields $Y^Z_{{k_c},{k_d},n_A n_B}$ that are used above to calculate the phase error rate.

 The secure key rate is

 where $f_e$ is the error-correction efficiency and $E^X_{k_c,k_d}$ the observed quantum bit error rate in signal basis.
 The final key rate sums up the two detection patterns